 Hint: Stiebel Eltron offers Tempra Plus (new model) and Tempra Trend (old model) heaters.
 Always go for the Tempra Plus models because they have the eco-friendly Advanced Flow Control technology.
 That extra energy efficiency can lower your hot water costs considerably.

-Overall, the Stiebel Eltron 239222 Tempra Plus is voted the best tankless water heater in 2020.
-It’s both small so you can put it anywhere.
-It’s powerful and you can choose the size you need.
+Overall, the Stiebel Eltron 239222 Tempra Plus is considered one of the best tankless water heaters in 2024.
+It’s small; you can put it anywhere.
+It’s powerful, and you can choose the size you need.
 It achieves the best continuous flow at the highest energy-efficiency possible.
 Being electric also makes every much simpler and safer.

 #3 EcoSmart ECO 27 kW (Best-Selling Eco-Friendly Tankless Water Heater)